svlobao/svlobao/README.md

 <h3>Info:</h3>

 I have about four years of experience in product management and, most recently, started to adventure in the software engineering world.
-I am currently working on two projects:
+I am currently working on three projects:

+1. My Master's degree in Computer Science, where I am working with Computer Vision methods applied to healthcare
-1. Kanadventures, a side project that aims to help people not give up on learning the Japanese language upon the first weeks or months
+2. Kanadventures, a side project that aims to help people not give up on learning the Japanese language upon the first weeks or months
-2. Help a Paw, another side project that I work as a software engineering on migrating native iOS and Android code to a single Flutter codebase.
+3. Help a Paw, another side project that I work as a software engineering on migrating native iOS and Android code to a single Flutter codebase

 Technologies I use to solve problems: